-- 1. Decreases to the general fund appropriation to the State Court Education Program would impact the Mississippi Judicial College's goals. - 2.
-Increases in the number of annual hours of training mandated would impact the Mississippi Judicial College's goals. - 3.
-Increases in the number of judges to train would impact the Mississippi Judicial College's goals. - 4.
-Increases in the number of court personnel to train would impact the Mississippi Judicial College's goals.
+- Decreases to the general fund appropriation to the State Court Education Program would impact the Mississippi Judicial College's goals. - Increases in the number of annual hours of training mandated would impact the Mississippi Judicial College's goals. - Increases in the number of judges to train would impact the Mississippi JudicialCollege's goals. - Increases in the number of court personnel to train would impact the Mississippi Judicial College's goals.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2023 through FY 2027
+6. Agency Goals, Objectives, Strategies, and Measures for FY 2024 - 2028

-GOAL A. To provide education and training for the courts of Mississippi and related personnel.
+GOAL A: To provide education and training for the courts of Mississippi and related personnel.

-OBJECTIVE A.1 Effectively train and educate judges and court personnel.
+OBJECTIVE A.1.: Effectively train and educate judges and court personnel.

-A.1.1 STRATEGY: Conduct the "Continuing Education Course for Chancery Clerks" pursuant to Miss.
-Code Ann. § 9-5-132 (1972).
+A.1.1.
+STRATEGY: Conduct the "Continuous Education Course for Chancery Clerks" pursuant to Miss.
+Code Ann § 9-5-132 (1972).